kdyoung18872/cloud-adoption-framework/docs/ready/azure-best-practices/scaling-subscriptions.md

 ## Production and nonproduction workloads

-When deploying your first production workload in Azure, you should start with two subscriptions: one for your production environment and one for your nonproduction (dev/test) environment.
+When deploying your first production workload in Azure, you should start with three subscriptions: one for your production environment,  one for your nonproduction (dev/test) environment and one for shared services (Network Hub, Domain Controllers, Web Application Firewall, etc).
+By implementing this model you will reduce the number of duplicated Azure services, hence reducing costs and operational overhead.

 ![A basic subscription model showing keys next to boxes labeled "Production" and "Nonproduction"](../../_images/ready/basic-subscription-model.png)

 We recommend this approach for several reasons:

 - Azure has specific subscription offerings for dev/test workloads.
-These offerings provide discounted rates on Azure services and licensing.
+These [Enterprise Dev/Test](https://azure.microsoft.com/en-us/offers/ms-azr-0148p/) offerings provide discounted rates on Azure services and licensing.
-- Your production and nonproduction environments will likely have different sets of Azure policies.
-Using separate subscriptions makes it simple to apply each distinct policy set at the subscription level.
+- Your subscription environments will likely have different sets of Azure policies.
+Using separate subscriptions that fall under the same Management Group makes it simple to apply each distinct policy set at the subscription level.
 - You might want certain types of Azure resources in a dev/test subscription for testing.
 With a separate subscription, you can use those resource types without making them available in your production environment.
-- You can use dev/test subscriptions as isolated sandbox environments.
+- You can use dev/test subscriptions as isolated sandbox (aka Lab) environments.
 Such sandboxes allow admins and developers to rapidly build up and tear down entire sets of Azure resources.
 This isolation can also help with data protection and security concerns.
 - Acceptable cost thresholds will likely vary between production and dev/test subscriptions.

 ## Other reasons for multiple subscriptions